christiansandberg/canopen/doc/network.rst

       Return ``True`` if the node ID exists is handled by this network.

+   .. describe:: del network[node_id]

+      Delete the node ID from the network.

    .. method:: values()

       Return a list of :class:`canopen.Node` handled by this network.